 The Constitution states in section 156(1) that a municipality has executive authority in respect of, and has the right to administer the local government matters listed in Part B of Schedule 4 and Part B of Schedule 5.
 These functions are contained in the table below.

-Schedule 4 part B Schedule 5 part B ✓ Air pollution ✓ Beaches and amusement facilities ✓ Building regulations ✓ Billboards and the display of advertisements ✓ Child care facilities in public places Electricity and gas reticulation ✓ Cemeteries, funeral parlours and crematoria ✓ Firefighting services ✓ Cleansing ✓ Local tourism ✓ Control of public nuisances ✓ Municipal airports ✓ Control of undertakings that sell liquor to the ✓ Municipal planning public Municipal health services Facilities for the accommodation, care and ✓ Municipal public transport burial of animals ✓ Municipal public works ✓ Fencing and fences ✓ Pontoons, ferries, jetties, piers and ✓ Licensing of dogs
+Schedule 4 part B Schedule 5 part B

+✓ Air pollution ✓ Beaches and amusemen

+✓ Building regulations ✓ Billboards and the display ay of advertisements

+✓ Child care facilities in public places

+✓ Electricity and gas reticulation ✓ Cemeteries, funeral park ours and crematoria

+✓ Firefighting services ✓ Cleansing

+✓ Local tourism ✓ Control of public nuisance es

+✓ Municipal airports ✓ Control of undertakings that sell liquor to the

+✓ Municipal planning public

+✓ Municipal health services ✓ Facilities for the accom modation, care and

+✓ Municipal public transport burial of animals

+✓ Municipal public works ✓ Fencing and fences

+✓ Licensing of dogs

-harbours, Licensing and control of undertakings that
+✓ Pontoons, ferries, jetties, piers and ✓ Licensing and control of un ndertakings that sell

+harbours, food to the public

-✓ Storm water management systems in sell food to the public
+✓ Storm water management systems in ✓ Local amenities

-built-up areas ✓ Local amenities
+built-up areas 🗸 Local sport facilities

-✓ Trading regulations ✓ Local sport facilities
+✓ Trading regulations ✓ Markets

-✓ Water and sanitation services ✓ Markets
+✓ Water and sanitation services ✓ Municipal abattoirs

-✓ Municipal abattoirs

-✓ Municipal parks and recreation
+✓ Municipal parks and recreation on

 ✓ Municipal roads

 ✓ Noise pollution

 ✓ Pounds

 ✓ Public places

-✓ Refuse removal, refuse dumps and solid
+✓ Refuse removal, refuse dun nps and solid waste

-waste disposal
+disposal

 ✓ Street trading

 ✓ Street lighting

 ✓ Traffic and parking